BroadbandForum/yang/docs/index.typ

 In the above example, \-511 refers to a value less than or equal to
-\-51.1; +511 refers to a value greater than or equal to +51.1 and the enum undetermined refers to a value which is undetermined.
+\-51.1; +511 refers to a value greater than or equal to +51.1 and the enum "undetermined" refers to a value which is undetermined.

 === BBF\-7: Paragraph Separation in Description Statements
 <sec:bbf-7-paragraph-separation-in-description-statements>